 You’re probably already awash with ideas about the types of projects you and your residents would like to see funded.
 So where do you go from here?
 The first step is to identify whoever is responsible for external funding at the council and ask if they have a GRANTfinder licence.
 Speak to the stakeholders to discuss the best way to make use of the GRANTfinder service.
 If your residents are keen to run a non-profit scheme, the Community Development team will be able to assist.
 And for those wishing to set up or develop a private enterprise, the Business Development team will advise you accordingly.

 As a councillor, you might have a council-generated email address.
 If this is the case, you may be able to have your own GRANTfinder account created for you by the administrator at your local authority.
 From here, you will be able log in and search for funding directly.
 Coupled with the search function, you can opt to receive regular news alerts about new funds as soon as they’re announced and details of upcoming deadlines for funds that are being awarded imminently.
 There’s a FAQs section and user guides accessible within the system to help get you started.
 Alternatively, if the council has its own funding officer, they may agree to undertake searches on your behalf, setting up automatic updates prompting you about funding opportunities directly to your inbox.
 At this point, you will be armed and ready to take this information directly to your constituents and together you can set about bidding for that precious funding your area deserves!

 If you discover that your council doesn’t yet have access to GRANTfinder, you can encourage them to contact our team and book a demonstration on how they too can unlock a wealth of funding information and millions of pounds’ worth of support for projects connecting local people to their communities.
-All they need to do is fill in the short form to the left.
+All they need to do is click the button below to request more information.